Rutgers tops No. 14 Wisconsin, 3rd win in row over T25 team

 Wisconsin (19-5, 10-4) dropped a half-game behind No. 13 Illinois (17-6, 10-3) in the Big Ten standings.
 Illinois hosts Northwestern on Sunday.

-''We had some costly mistakes in the second half toward the end of the game,'' Davis said. ''I felt like that's what really lost us the game.''

-Davis scored 11 points - nearly 10 below his season average - while getting hounded by Rutgers' Caleb McConnell, who matched a career high with six steals.
-Tyler Wahl led Wisconsin with a career-high 23 points and Steven Crowl added 12.
+Mulcahy scored 13 of his 18 points in the second half and also had five rebounds and five assists.
 Baker scored 16 and Clifford Omoryui had 10 for Rutgers, which shot 51% from the floor and went 7 of 12 on 3-point attempts.
-Rutgers built a nine-point lead in the first half before Wisconsin responded.

-''The start of the game specifically defensively we gave them way too much confidence,'' Wisconsin coach Greg Gard said. ''Any mistake we made, they made us pay for.
-That's what good teams do.''
+Tyler Wahl scored a career-high 23 points for Wisconsin.
+Steven Crowl had 12 points and Davis added 11.

 BIG PICTURE